SimpleFi-finance/simplefi-engine/CONTRIBUTING.md

 Focus first on the most significant aspects of the change:

-1. Does this change make sense for SIP Engine?
+1. Does this change make sense for the DAE Engine?
-2. Does this change make SIP Engine better, even if only incrementally?
+2. Does this change make the DAE better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending?
 4. Are the commit messages readable and correct?
 If it contains a breaking change, is it clear enough?